jcraigk/ruby_nano_rpc/README.md

-# RaiBlocksRpc
+# Raiblocks RPC

 An RPC wrapper for RaiBlocks written in Ruby.
 It connects to an individual node that you control.
-There's a client object you can use to make explicit RPC calls as well as proxy objects with logically grouped methods.
+There's a client object you can use to make explicit RPC calls as well as proxy objects with logically grouped convenience methods.

-To run a RaiBlocks node locally, see [Docker documentation](https://github.com/clemahieu/raiblocks/wiki/Docker-node).
+To run a RaiBlocks node locally, see [RaiBlocks Docker Docs](https://github.com/clemahieu/raiblocks/wiki/Docker-node).

 ## Installation